aframevr/aframe/docs/core/entity.md

 ### `object3DMap`

-An entity's `object3DMap` is an JavaScript object that gives access to the different types of `THREE.Object3D`s (e.g., camera, meshes, lights, sounds) that may have been registered by components.
+An entity's `object3DMap` is a JavaScript object that gives access to the different types of `THREE.Object3D`s (e.g., camera, meshes, lights, sounds) that may have been registered by components.

 For an entity with a [geometry][geometry] and [light][light] components attached, `object3DMap` might look like: